AIML-research/AIML-research.github.io/_pages/projects.md

 The demand for automated damage detection in the field of civil infrastructures is high, for economic and safety reasons.
 This collaborative research project aims to contribute to a further development of automated damage detection in wind energy turbines based on acoustic emission testing (AET) and machine learning.

 #### <a href = "{{ site.url }}{{ site.baseurl }}/projects/responsibleai/">Responsible AI </a>
+Funding: The Ministry of Science and Culture (MWK)

 Artificial intelligence (AI) technologies are the driving force behind digitization.
 Due to their enormous social relevance, a responsible use of AI is of particular importance.
 The research and application of responsible AI is a very young discipline and requires the bundling of research activities from different disciplines in order to design and apply AI systems in a reliable, transparent, secure and legally acceptable way.

 #### <a href = "{{ site.url }}{{ site.baseurl }}/projects/lernmint/">LernMINT </a>